Korean, Edit

 ○ Low-grade GVHD

-Type 4: Induced Pluripotent Stem Cells (iPSC)
+Type 4.
+Induced Pluripotent Stem Cells (iPSCs)

 Type 5: Terminally Differentiated Cells